 Culture is increasingly a liability for those who don’t tend to it.
 Increased transparency between brands and customers and new levels of scrutiny by media and investors create pressure to tighten up.
 Research shows that just 28% of employees strongly agree that there is alignment between their company’s actions and its stated values.
 Productivity and engagement tend to plummet when employees hear and observe conflicting values–both of which impact the bottom line.

 Recognition Can Address Historic Burnout Levels

-The impact of burnout goes deeper than an impact on employee mood:
+The impact of burnout goes deeper than an impact on employee mood

 When Stanford researchers looked into how workplace stress affects health costs and mortality in the United States, they found that it led to spending of nearly $190 billion — roughly 8% of national healthcare outlays — and nearly 120,000 deaths each year.
-Worldwide, 615 million suffer from depression and anxiety and, according to a recent WHO study, which costs the global workforce an estimated $1 trillion in lost productivity each year.
+Worldwide, 615 million suffer from depression and anxiety, and, according to a recent WHO study, it costs the global workforce an estimated $1 trillion in lost productivity each year.